EdwardDixon/audiosetdl/README.md

 audiosetdl
 ================

 Modules and scripts for downloading Google's [AudioSet](https://research.google.com/audioset/) dataset, a dataset of ~2.1 million annotated segments from YouTube videos.

+This is a **forked and slightly butchered** version of the original **audiosetdl**, which downloads _only_ the audio, skips some possibly quite valuable sanity checks _and_ lossily compresses the audio to MP3.
+Absolutely no warranty express or implied, side-effects may include an uncomfortably full harddrive and hastening the heat death of the universe.

 ## Setup